 Bottom Line: Breaking a Lease Early

-Both landlords and tenants have mutual responsibilities under the lease agreement.
-If you must break a lease early, understand California’s rental laws first.
+Both landlords and tenants have mutual responsibilities under the lease.
+If you must break a lease before the term ends, understand California’s rental laws first.
 Hopefully, this article about breaking lease agreements has helped you in this regard.

 If you have more questions about breaking your lease early or any other California law, contact our management company today.